mk7upurz87/SeniorProject/README.md

 seniorProject
 =============

-temp repo for generic develop on our senior project
+Temp repo for generic develop on our senior project

+--initialize with visual studio
+--git ready for contributions
+--skeleton of application per class diagram